Penne with Chicken, Walnuts and Sage Brown Butter

 Put a pot of salted water on to boil for the penne.
 Season the chicken with salt and pepper.

-Heat 1 tablespoon of butter in a pan over medium-high heat.
+Heat 2 tablespoons of the butter in a pan over medium-high heat.
 Add the shallots and sauté until soft and translucent, about 1-1/2 minutes.
 Add the chicken and cook, stirring frequently until light golden on all sides and no longer pink in the middle, about 3 minutes.
-Add the chicken broth and stir, scraping up any browned bits from the bottom of the pan.
-Transfer the chicken, along with the pan juices to a bowl and set aside.

 Cook the pasta according to package directions.
 Drain and toss with the butter-chicken mixture.
 Taste and adjust the seasoning if necessary.